-Pour mayo into a saucer and using a brush, holding the HOT meat on one tip with tongs (I use tiny ice bucket tongs), coat both sides of each piece of meat well with mayo.
+Pour mayo into a saucer and using a brush, holding the HOT meat on one tip with tongs or a fork (I use tiny ice bucket tongs), coat both sides of each piece of meat well with mayo.
 Then move over to the bowl of crushed pork rinds and using a spoon, spoon the rinds over both sides of the meat.
 You’ll get decent coverage without any one piece getting excess.
-I have found that if you just dip the meat into the rinds, it “grabs” more coating than is necessary, resulting in not having enough rinds to finish the job at hand and I will then have to crush more (been there; done that) and increase calories. :) Place the coated meat onto a non-stick baking sheet and pop into preheated 425º oven.
+I have found that if you just dip the meat into the rinds, it “grabs” more coating than is necessary, resulting in not having enough rinds to finish the job at hand and you will then have to crush more (been there; done that) and increase calories. :) Place the coated meat onto a non-stick baking sheet (do not line with silicone or parchment or it won’t brown properly on the bottom) and pop into preheated 425º oven.
 Bake about 20 minutes or until browned to your liking.

 As the meat is cooking, make your cream gravy.
-Add 1 c. water to the skillet you seared the meat in and over low heat, completely deglaze all the tasty brown bits off the bottom by scraping the bottom of the pan with a spoon or spatula.
+Add 1 c. water to the skillet you seared the meat in and over low heat, over low heat, completely deglaze all the tasty brown bits off the bottom of the skillet by scraping with a spatula.
 Add the cream and simmer to reduce.
-This add both color and flavor to your gravy.
+This adds both color and flavor to your gravy.
 Add a dash of black pepper and salt to taste.
 If you prefer a thicker gravy, you can slightly thicken with your preferred thickener.

 Serve with gravy dipped over meat.
 This goes well with many of your favorite vegetable dishes.
-I hope you ENJOY!
-When you note the nutritional stats below, you’ll say the moral of this story is EAT MORE CHICKEN FRIED STEAK!
+I hope you enjoy this “national” staple of Texas!
+LOL When you note the nutritional stats below, you’ll say the moral of this story is EAT MORE CHICKEN FRIED STEAK!

 NUTRITIONAL INFO: Makes four 4-oz servings, each contains: